 We don't have equal justice under the law or equal application under the law.

-You're not gonna show up.
+You're not going to show up.

-And I said, Well, I wouldn't give this advice.
+And I said, well, I wouldn't give this advice.

-It would be bad advice, but if I gave the advice to do what Hillary Clinton did, I don't think it's gonna work out well for anybody.
+But if I gave the advice to do what Hillary Clinton did, I don't think it's going to work out well for anybody.

 And which was the whole point.